Table of Contents

 Post Monitoring

-Once the project is commissioned, this stage is activated.
-It verifies that the project’s effects do not go above the legal limits and that the mitigation measures are implemented as specified in the EIA report.
+Once the project starts, this stage kicks in.
+It checks that the project’s impacts stay within legal limits and that the plans to reduce any negative effects, as outlined in the EIA report, are being followed.

 Environmental Impact Assessment Significance